Community Engagement at The Bishop's Palace

 The Palace Trust is a charity and community engagement is a key focus for us.
 We want to give a warm welcome to everyone and play our part in making Wells and the surrounding area a wonderful place to live and visit.

-Below are a few examples of how we’re doing this:
+Below are a few examples of how we’re engaging with our community:

 • We have set up a Community Membership Scheme which encourages local not-for-profit groups and organisations to make the most of this unique heritage site at the heart of Wells.
 It is also a great way for The Bishop’s Palace to build stronger links with the community.
 You can purchase memberships and we also issue 50 complimentary passes each year for local groups who will benefit the most from them.